ralna/defcon/README.md

 start a defcon application by

     cd ~/local/share/defcon/examples/elastica/
+    export QT_GRAPHICSSYSTEM=native
     defcon gui &
     mpirun -n 2 python elastica.py

-The following variable might be needed before starting defcon gui

-    export QT_GRAPHICSSYSTEM=native

-Note that only aspects of FEniCS docker containers directly related to defcon were shown.
-To setup a practical workflow (allowing preservation of JIT cache, etc.), user is advised to go through FEniCS Docker manual, see
+Note that only aspects of FEniCS docker containers directly related to defcon have been shown.
+To setup a practical workflow (allowing preservation of JIT cache, etc.), we recommend the FEniCS Docker manual, see

 http://fenics-containers.readthedocs.io/en/latest/index.html .